Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Monochromaticity

 These breathing-like size oscillations provide a clear physical origin for the periodic population transfer observed in momentum space since this coherent modulation of the wave packet’s spatial extent naturally leads to population redistribution among momentum modes.
 As such, the mechanism, now fully characterized, offers a powerful strategy for controlling the spectral purity (or monochromaticity) of the transport procedure, even under fast loading protocols, such as the one implemented here with $t_L = 100~\mu\mathrm{s}$.

+We have verified that the magic-time phenomenon is robust with respect to the detailed shape of the acceleration ramp.
+Replacing the linear ramps of the trapezoidal profile by sinus-squared ramps, which ensure continuity of the time derivative of the acceleration, yields identical magic times with identical efficiencies.
+This observation confirms that the underlying breathing-based mechanism depends primarily on the total acceleration duration rather than on the specific temporal profile, and indicates that the choice of a trapezoidal ramp in this study should not be viewed as a practical limitation.

 Having clarified the underlying dynamics using both the variational model and Gross–Pitaevskii simulations, we now turn to examine the role of interactions more closely.
-Figure~\ref{fig:fig6} presents a direct comparison of the time-dependent intra-site size dynamics $\Delta x(t)$ obtained from the full Gross–Pitaevskii equation (dashed red line) and from the linear Schr\"odinger equation (solid turquoise line), using identical loading and acceleration parameters: \(t_L = 100~\mu\mathrm{s}\) and \(t_{\mathrm{acc}} = 976.6~\mu\mathrm{s}\).
+To this end, we compare in Fig.~\ref{fig:fig6} the full Gross–Pitaevskii equation (which includes mean-field interactions) with the linear Schrödinger equation (obtained by setting $g_{1D} = 0$), both solved numerically without any variational approximation.
+This comparison, distinct from the variational analysis of Fig.~\ref{fig:fig5}, isolates the specific contribution of atomic interactions to the breathing dynamics.
+Figure~\ref{fig:fig6} thus presents a direct comparison of the time-dependent intra-site size dynamics $\Delta x(t)$ obtained from the full Gross–Pitaevskii equation (dashed red line) and from the linear Schr\"odinger equation (solid turquoise line), using identical loading and acceleration parameters: \(t_L = 100~\mu\mathrm{s}\) and \(t_{\mathrm{acc}} = 976.6~\mu\mathrm{s}\).